 There is a lot of confusion around the terms Celiac disease, gluten intolerance/sensitivity and wheat allergy.
+(Note: You might want to check out our briefer article called Am I Gluten Intolerant as well.)
 These are all distinct conditions.
 Celiac disease is an autoimmune reaction to the protein in gluten.
 People are genetically pre-disposed to this condition that attacks the small intestine and leads to damage in the villi.

 Here are some common symptoms of Gluten Intolerance:

 Gluten intolerance is not an allergy.
 An allergy usually involves an immediate reaction to the offending substance.
 With Gluten Intolerance/Sensitivity, as well as Celiac Disease, the symptoms are typically delayed.
 However, Gluten Intolerance or Gluten Sensitivity is an adverse reaction to gluten- a protein found in wheat, barley and rye.
 In some cases, cross-contamination can be a problem in oats.
 Oats are often grown in or near the same fields as wheat, barley and rye.

 Wheat sensitivity is not the same as gluten sensitivity or gluten intolerance.
 Wheat sensitivity is a reaction specifically to wheat products, whereas gluten sensitivity or intolerance is a reaction to the specific protein- gluten which is found in wheat, rye, barley and sometimes oats (through cross-contamination in the fields).
 It can be hard to determine whether you have a wheat sensitivity or another condition that causes a reaction to wheat because the symptoms are similar.
 The symptoms of wheat sensitivity are: